Ircama/osm-carto-tutorials/pages/10-kosmtik-ubuntu-setup.md

 Notice that `--host 0.0.0.0` is needed to access Kosmtik installed on a remote server (not necessary when doing http://localhost:6789).

-## Access the map from your browser:
+## Access the map from your browser

     http://localhost:6789